braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment_personas.md

 ## Requirements

-Before can access and use Segment Personas, you must have already [set up Braze as a destination]({{ site.baseurl }}/partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment/) your Segment integration, including inputting the correct "Appboy Data Center" and "Braze REST API Key" into your destination [Connection Settings]({{ site.baseurl }}/partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment/#connection-settings).
+Before you can access and use Segment Personas, you must have already [set up Braze as a destination]({{ site.baseurl }}/partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment/) your Segment integration, including inputting the correct "Appboy Data Center" and "Braze REST API Key" into your destination [Connection Settings]({{ site.baseurl }}/partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment/#connection-settings).

 ## Sync Time

 Though the default setting for the Braze to Segment Personas connection is `Realtime`, there are some filters which will disqualify the persona from syncing in real time, including some time-based filters which restrict your audience's size at the time of message send.

-## Segment Replays

-Segment provides a service to clients to "Replay" all historical data to a new technology partner.
-New Braze customers who want to import all relevant historical data can do so through Segment.

-Segment will connect to our [users/track endpoint]({{ site.baseurl }}/api/endpoints/user_data/#user-track-endpoint) to import user data into Braze on behalf of the client.

 ## Segment Debugger Testing